Sebine-ssm/IDS702_Week2_assignment/README.md

 Created a scatterplot, bar graph and a few regression plots to visualize the results.

 From the scatterplot and regression plots, we can see that the relationship between the variables ploted in those graphs have poor correlation.
-Created a bar graph to just see the proportion of people (categorized by gender) to see how they consume coffee.
+Created a bar graph to just see the proportion of people (categorized by gender) to see how much coffee they consume.
 We can see that men drink little more than women and other.

 ## Pictures of plots
 ![BMI vs Coffee Intake (scatterplot)](image-1.png)